Federico-Ciuffardi/pascalThrees/README.md

 * Unix based OS

 ## How to use
-* Download the lastest pascalRPG and run.sh from the [releases](https://github.com/Federico-Ciuffardi/pascalRPG/releases)
+* Download the lastest threes.tar.gz from the [releases](https://github.com/Federico-Ciuffardi/pascalThrees/releases)
-* Move them both (they must be on the same folder) to any folder that you desire (or don't move them at all)
+* Extract the contents on a folder (threes and run.sh)
-* Execute the run.sh:
+* Execute the run.sh in the terminal with:
 ```
 ./run.sh
 ```